Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 • Monitoring: Long-term scientific observation to derive guidelines for future projects

-The project is important for the tidal Elbe because it restores lost flooded areas and thus promotes the natural dynamics of ebb and flow.
+The project is important for the tidal Elbe because it restores lost flooded areas and thus promotes the natural dynamics of ebb and flood.
 The new water areas improve the sediment balance, which can also tend to reduce the amount of dredging work required in the Port of Hamburg.
 At the same time, valuable habitats for fish, water birds and rare plants are created.
-As a model project, Kreetsand shows how nature conservation and engineering solutions can be combined and provides important insights for future renaturation projects along the Tidal Elbe.
+As a model project, Kreetsand demonstrates how nature conservation and engineering solutions can be combined and provides important insights for future renaturalisation projects along the Tidal Elbe.

-After the removal of around two million cubic meters of soil, the area was modelled and designed in a near-natural way.
-Today, Kreetsand is a varied mosaic of shallow water zones, small islands and sandbanks, young riparian forests, willow and reed beds.
-This landscape is now developing independently - driven by ebb and flow and natural dynamics.
+After the removal of around two million cubic metres of soil, the area was modelled and made more natural.
+Today, Kreetsand presents itself as a varied mosaic of shallow water zones, small islands and sandbanks, young riparian forests, willow and reed beds.
+This landscape is now developing independently - driven by the ebb and flood tides and natural dynamics.

-The completion of Kreetsand tends to relieve the Port of Hamburg, as the new tidal area favors tidal currents and reduces sediment deposits.
-This means that slightly less dredging is required, which benefits port operations and the natural environment.
+The completion of Kreetsand tends to relieve the port of Hamburg, as the new flood storage area favours tidal currents and reduces sediment deposits.
+This means that slightly less dredging is required, which benefits harbour operations and the natural environment.
 The project also provides important findings for possible future measures on the tidal Elbe.

-Kreetsand is an exemplary combination of engineering technology and nature conservation.
+Kreetsand combines exemplary engineering technology and nature conservation.
 Awards such as the IBA Excellence Project and the PIANC Prize confirm the innovative approach.
 The new shallow water area improves tidal dynamics and provides a habitat for many animal and plant species.
 At the same time, the project provides valuable experience for future river engineering and sediment management along the tidal Elbe.

-The HPA will provide long-term ecological and hydrological support for the area together with BUKEA, which is now responsible for the project.
+The HPA will provide long-term ecological and hydrological monitoring of the area together with BUKEA, which is now responsible for the project.
 The aim is to observe the effects on water, sediments and biodiversity - and to derive findings for future projects along the tidal Elbe.
 Kreetsand is the starting point for further possible measures for the sustainable development of the region.